-There are two parts to the strategy assignment.
+Required Signature Assignment There are two parts to the strategy assignment.
 The first part is the written component; the second part is the presentation component.
-Directions for the written component are provided first, followed by the directions for the presentation component.

-Select an intervention research article from a professional journal (e.g. Learning

-Disabilities Research and Practice, Behavioral Disorders, Education and Treatment of Mental Retardation, and Developmental Disabilities) and have it approved.
-The focus of the article must include support for an elementary level research-based strategy for teaching reading, language arts, math, science, social studies, and social skills for individuals with mild disabilities; or the focus must be on cognitive strategies in self-regulation and metacognition, study skills, attention, memory, or motivation for individuals with mild disabilities.
+Directions for the written component are provided first, followed by the directions for the presentation component. ☐ Select an intervention research article from a professional journal (e.g. Learning Disabilities Research and Practice, Behavioral Disorders, Education and Treatment of Children, Journal of Autism and Developmental Disorders, etc.) and have it approved.
+The focus of the article must include support for an evidence-based strategy for teaching reading, language arts, math, science, social studies, and social skills for individuals with mild disabilities; or the focus must be on cognitive strategies in self-regulation and metacognition, study skills, attention, memory, or motivation for individuals with mild disabilities.
 Please see instructor for assistance in selecting an article and you must select your article by the third class.
 The important part is that your research article must be approved prior to beginning your assignment.
 You may want to email or call the instructor with the complete article citation and a brief description first. ☐ Read the article thoroughly.
 As you read the article, think about the following: Try to describe carefully the intervention (s) that was implemented in the study.
 There may be several interventions being compared within a single study, so be sure to try to describe the differences among the instructional conditions.
 Try to describe the results of the study.
 Which instructional condition worked best?
-Also, try to remember the types of students that participated in the study.
-For example, were the participant's elementary aged students with emotional disturbances (ED), with learning disabilities (LD), with physical disabilities (PD), or with autism? \square Implement this intervention in your own class or that of another teacher and describe the results.
-Record your placement/classroom for this assignment or sign-up for a Field Placement through the University: http://cehd.gmu.edu/endorse/ferf .
-Your paper should describe what was done in your classroom.
-Describe the participants (students; DO NOT use any student names, however, provide a brief description of the class, school, and students.), method (including materials and procedures), and results (e.g., results of pre-post testing and student opinion survey).
+Also, the types of students that participated in the study?
+For example, were the participant's elementary aged students with emotional disturbances (ED), with learning disabilities (LD), with physical disabilities (PD), or with autism? \square Implement this intervention in your own class or that of another teacher and describe the results. (can be with a single student, and or small group) Your paper should describe what was done in your classroom.
+Describe the participants (students; DO NOT use any student/school names , however, provide a brief description of the class, school, and students), method (including materials and procedures), and results (e.g., results of pre-post testing and student opinion survey).
 You need not replicate exactly the conditions of the article, but you may include similar or modified materials from the article in order to implement the project.